Retirement

 • Tier 2: If you are unlikely to be capable of gainful employment within 3 years of leaving, but are likely to be capable of doing so before your normal pension age.
 Ill health benefits are based on the pension you have already built up at your date of leaving plus 25% of the pension you would have built up had you been in the main section of the scheme until you reached your normal pension age.

 • Tier 3: If you are likely to be capable of gainful employment within 3 years of leaving, or before your normal pension age if earlier.
 Ill health benefits are based on the pension you have already built up at your date of leaving.
-Payment of these benefits will be stopped after 3 years, or earlier if you are in gainful employment or become capable of such employment, provided you have not reached your normal pension age by then.
+Payment of these benefits will be stopped after 3 years, or earlier if you are in gainful employment or become capable of such employment, provided that you have not reached your normal pension age by then.
 If the payment is stopped it will normally become payable again from your normal pension age but there are provisions to allow it to be paid earlier.
 Details would be provided at the time.

 Further information can be found in the Ill Health Retirement Guide – Active Member.